GoogleCloudPlatform/cloud-builders/gke-deploy/README.md

-Using `gke-deploy` to deploy an application to Kubernetes Engine differs from `kubectl` in that `gke-deploy` is a wrapper around a [`kubectl apply`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply) deployment that follows Google's recommended best practices by:
+Using `gke-deploy` to deploy an application to Kubernetes Engine differs from `kubectl` in that `gke-deploy` is a wrapper around a [`kubectl apply`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#apply) deployment that follows Google's recommended best practices by...

-*   Modifying a set of Kubernetes resource YAML configs to use a container image's digest instead of a tag
+*   Modifying a set of Kubernetes configuration files to use a container image's digest instead of a tag

 *   Adding several [recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/#labels)
-    to the set of Kubernetes resource YAML configs
+    to the set of Kubernetes configuration files

 *   Getting authorized to access a GKE cluster

-*   Applying the set of Kubernetes resource YAML configs that were modified in the prepare step, using `kubectl apply`
+*   Applying the set of Kubernetes configuration files that were modified in the prepare step, using `kubectl apply`

-*   Waiting for applied Kubernetes resources to be ready
+*   Waiting for applied Kubernetes configuration to be ready

 ## Usage